youweiliang/RichHF/README.md

 Run `python get_dataset.py` to download the Pick-a-Pic dataset `yuvalkirstain/pickapic_v1` (~190GB) and extract the images needed for RichHF-18K.
 The extracted images and heatmaps are saved under `richhf-18k/train`, `richhf-18k/dev`, and `richhf-18k/test` for browsing.
 They are also saved as a HuggingFace dataset under `/data/rich_human_feedback_dataset`.

 ## Training
 After downloading the data, run `python train.py --multi_heads` to train the RAHF model on the RichHF-18K dataset.
 For other parameters, run `python train.py -h`.
 Model checkpoints and logs are saved under the `exp` directory by default.
+To start training with multiple GPUs, run `torchrun --nproc_per_node [number_of_gpus] --master_port [port_number] train.py --multi_heads`.

 **Note:** Scaling up the ViT model improves RAHF performance, while scaling up T5 from T5-base to T5-large does not.
 Thus, we use `google/vit-large-patch16-384` for ViT and `t5-base` for T5.